-In general, Canadians are required to report income (resident and foreign) from all sources on their Canadian personal income tax returns.
-In addition, Canadian residents who own foreign investment property with a cumulative cost of more than \$100,000 at any time during the year are required to file a Form T1135, Foreign Income Verification Statement with the Canada Revenue Agency (CRA).
+In general, Canadians are required to report income (Canadian and foreign) from all sources on their Canadian personal income tax returns.
+In addition, Canadian residents who own foreign investment property with a cumulative cost of more than \$100,000 at any time during the year are required to file a Form T1135, Foreign Income Verification Statement with the Canada Revenue

-Canadians who hold specified foreign property with a total cost-amount of over \$100,000 but less than \$250,000, throughout the year, have the ability to report under a simplified reporting method.
+Agency (CRA).
+Canadians who hold specified foreign property with a total cost-amount of over \$100,000 but less than \$250,000 throughout the year may report under a simplified reporting method.
 The CRA will levy substantial penalties for failing to file Form T1135 accurately and on time.

-U.S. Estate Tax
+U.S. estate tax

-For Canadians residents who are non-U.S. persons, U.S. estate taxes will only apply to the portion of their assets deemed to be situated in the United States (U.S. situs assets), if the cumulative amount of these assets and their worldwide assets, exceed certain thresholds.
-Canadians will be subject to U.S. estate taxes if, at the time of their death, the value of their U.S. situs assets exceeds US\$60,000 and the value of their worldwide assets is more than US\$11.18 million in 2018.
+For Canadian residents who are not U.S. persons, U.S. estate taxes will only apply to the portion of their assets located in or connected to the United States (U.S. situs assets) if the cumulative amount of these assets and their worldwide assets exceed certain thresholds.
+Canadians will be subject to U.S. estate taxes if, at the time of their death, the value of their U.S. situs assets exceeds US\$60,000 and the value of their worldwide assets is more than US\$11.58 million in 2020 (indexed annually for inflation).
 The maximum federal estate tax rate is currently 40%.
-Note that if, at the time of death, the value of a Canadian's U.S. property is over the US\$60,000 threshold, a U.S. estate tax return is required, whether or not U.S. estate tax is payable.
-The deadline to file this return is nine months following the date of death.
+Note that if at the time of death the value of a Canadian's U.S. situs assets is over the US\$60,000 threshold, a U.S. estate tax return is required, whether or not U.S. estate tax is payable.
+The deadline to file this return is nine months following the date of death and an extension may be requested.